 I love my mother dearly, and she is (and was) a great mom.
 But, growing up, I can remember feeling that I was left with the wrong family.
 Although we have everything in common, as a child I saw no parallels.

 My wishing lasted until I was 28 years old.
 Something in me woke up and realized that it was unfair to continually expect and wish for my mother to change.
-I asked myself what that would be like from my children.
-The pained side of me asked myself why I was not finding whatever it was that I was looking for elsewhere, and why I was not simply appreciating my mother for who she was?
+I asked myself what that would be like for my children.
+The pained side of me asked myself why I was not finding whatever it was that I was looking for elsewhere, and why I was not simply appreciating my mother for who she was.